Frequently Asked Questions

 I have been awarded a fellowship, when will the funds be available in my bank account?

-After official notice of the fellowship award, the IOFF-Subspecialty Fellowship Office will request information from you, including information about your bank or paypal details.
+After official notice of the fellowship award, the IOFF-Subspecialty Fellowship Office will request information from you, including information about your bank details.
 Please provide with these details:

 - Account holder’s name and address